xiix0/scam/README.md

-Expect a letter from a friend who will ask a favor of you.
+You are farsighted, a good planner, an ardent lover, and a faithful friend.